 Breast Cancer Action is not your average breast cancer organization.
 BCAction is fiercely independent and refuses corporate funding from any company that profits from or contributes to breast cancer, which means they can always put women’s health first.

 BCAction is focused on achieving health justice for all women living with and at risk of breast cancer.
 Radical and compassionate, BCAction never shies away from the hard truths.
-They tell it like it is about breast cancer: 40,000 women die of this devastating disease every year, and we don’t have nearly enough to show for the billions of dollars raised in the name of breast cancer.
+They tell it like it is: 40,000 women die of this devastating disease every year, and we don’t have nearly enough to show for the billions of dollars raised in the name of breast cancer.

 BCAction was founded in 1990 by a handful of women who were living with and dying from breast cancer and who demanded answers about their disease.
-Today, BCAction is a national grassroots organization with 50,000 members across the country.
-Together they are challenging the status quo and working to address and end the breast cancer epidemic.
+Today, BCAction is a national grassroots organization with 50,000+ members across the country.
+Together they are challenging the status quo and working to address the environmental causes of and disparities in the breast cancer epidemic.

 Among the endless sea of lucrative breast cancer charities, corporate donors, and pharmaceutical-funded research agendas, the independent voice that defines BCAction has never been more urgently needed, and the organization’s relevance as an activist watchdog organization is greater than ever.
 BCAction focuses on systemic interventions that will address the root causes of the disease and produce broad public health benefits.